De Quervain’s Tenosynovitis is a temporary condition that affects the base of the thumb and the palm, restricting movement.

-- Physical therapy or exercises of the hand to reduce the inflammation.
+- Physical therapy or exercises of the hand to reduce inflammation.

-- Avoiding activities that may have brought about De Quervain’s Tenosynovitis or limiting them for a while till the pain goes away.
+- Avoid activities that may have brought about De Quervain’s Tenosynovitis or limit them for a while till the pain goes away.

 - Using De Quervain’s Wand to let the swelling decrease in the tendons.